Umajin/sample-native-library/README.md

 const char* umajinDestroy(long long size, unsigned char* buffer);
 ```

 **umajinGetIdentifier** just returns an internal name for the library.
+This is checked for uniqueness within the Umajin Project.

 **umajinProcessV2** is the interface for editor/JS to call into the library passing string data.